 Guest posting and influencer outreach are two proven methods of building your brand, creating awareness and generating targeted traffic to your site.
+Guest pitching can also be a cornerstone technique when you define a content amplification process.
 That’s why they form part of CanIRank’s 23 different strategies to identify growth opportunities.

 Knowing what possibilities to pursue is one thing.
 Getting them is another.
 That’s why we put together this guide to securing guest post opportunities and public relations (PR).

 Our SEO agency arm CanIRank Full Service has helped to place hundreds of guest posts and obtain public relations placements for numerous clients.
 So it’s safe to say we know a thing or two about conducting outreach.